 Grab a Bite: Utilizing house-made mozzarella and other artisan ingredients, Pizzeria Rustica turns out thin-crust Neapolitan-style pies.

 See & Do: Stroll around the charming Old Town Historic District, which inspired Disneyland’s Main Street USA.
 Revel in Fort Collins’ status as a craft-beer hub by sampling at top breweries like New Belgium and Odell.
 Get out on the waters of Horsetooth Reservoir for fishing, water skiing and stand-up paddleboarding.

-Grab a Bite: Grab a seat on the rooftop patio of MainLine Ale House for fantastic views, upscale tavern fare and Colorado-crafted brews.
+Grab a Bite: Grab a seat on the sidewalk patio of of Austin's American Grill for fantastic views, upscale home cooking and Colorado-crafted brews.

 See & Do: Locals and visitors alike flock to the Historic Arkansas Riverwalk for dining, boat rides, summer movie nights and a range of events.
 See the innovation that went into creating the award-winning Buell Children’s Museum by experiencing multi-sensory and hands-on exhibits.
 Three areas of the city make up the Creative Corridor: Downtown Main Street, Union Avenue Historic District and the Mesa Junction.
 Navigate all three for galleries, fountains, street sculptures and First Friday festivities.